micheleangioni/node-lessons/lessons/lesson8-Authentication/readme.md

 **Description**
 Handling Authentication is probably the most critical part of most applications.
 Every error or bug where authentication is involved could lead to a hack or the website or a leak of private / sensible information.
+Managing all required steps to properly secure an application is not straightforward and involves many battle tested techniques which are important to learn.

 In this lesson we will build an Authentication system using [Json Web Tokens (JWT)](https://slides.com/micheleangioni/authentication-tokens).